DOJ proposes congressional fix of Section 230 amid Trump's war on Twitter

 In an interview with The New York Times editorial board, Biden called for Section 230 to be "immediately" revoked.
 "It is propagating falsehoods they know to be false," Biden said, "and we should be setting standards not unlike the Europeans are doing relative to privacy."

 Meanwhile Republicans, like Sens.
 Josh Hawley of Missouri and Ted Cruz of Texas, as well as Rep. Paul Gosar of Arizona, have called for changes to the law.
 They allege that social media companies have been working to silence conservative voices.
-There's no evidence the allegation is true.
+There's no evidence the allegation is true, and the companies deny it.

 What does the proposed legislation ask Congress to do?